Young Scholars Program

 - Describe your recent educational history (past 3-4 years) and background, making sure to address whether your transcripts accurately reflect your academic ability.
 Feel free to describe any non-academic or extra-curricular experiences that you feel strengthen your application, such as: volunteer work, employment, sports teams, high school clubs, and/or travel.

 - Briefly describe your academic and personal goals and explain how these will be furthered by study in the Young Scholars Program at Penn.
-Feel free to discuss a specific academic topic you enjoy studying and explain why it is of interest to you.
+Feel free to discuss a specific academic topic you enjoy studying and explain.

 Young Scholars will be assessed traditional undergraduate summer tuition rates.
 Please see Tuition and Fees page for details.